 • Best car insurance companies score (out of five): 4.14

-• Specialty coverages, offerings: Progressive offers their Snapshot program, which monitors your driving for some time.
+• Specialty coverages, offerings: Progressive offers their Snapshot program, which monitors your driving.
 You will receive a discount if you are safe out on the road.

-Progressive also offers their Name Your Price Tool, which lets you tell Progressive how much you want to pay for insurance and it will show you the coverage options that work with your budget.
-It’s a helpful way to nail down a car insurance cost that suits your budget.
+Progressive also offers their Name Your Price Tool, which lets you tell Progressive how much you want to pay for insurance.
+It shows you the coverage options that work with your budget and is a helpful way to nail down a car insurance cost that suits your budget.

 Geico

 Geico is one of the largest auto insurers in the country.
 It currently protects more than 28 million vehicles.
-While auto insurance is Geico’s main business, it sells various coverages and offers a wide array of discounts.
+While auto insurance is Geico’s main business, it sells various coverages and offers various discounts.

 • Online quote: Yes